 The requirements shall also apply if the BS supports NB-IoT operation in NR in-band.

-For a BS operating in non-contiguous spectrum, the ACLR requirement in clause 6.6.3.2 shall apply in sub-block gaps, while the CACLR requirement in clause 6.6.3.2 shall apply in sub-block gaps.
+For a BS operating in non-contiguous spectrum, the ACLR or the CACLR requirement in Tables 6.6.3.2-2a to 6.6.3.2-3aa shall apply in sub-block gaps, depending on the operating band and the sub-block gap size (Wgap) where the limit applies.

-For a multi-band connector, the ACLR requirement in clause 6.6.3.2 shall apply in Inter RF Bandwidth gaps, while the CACLR requirement in clause 6.6.3.2 shall apply in Inter RF Bandwidth gaps.
+For a multi-band connector, the ACLR or the CACLR requirement in Tables 6.6.3.2-2a to 6.6.3.2-3aa shall apply in Inter RF Bandwidth gaps, depending on the operating band and the Inter RF Bandwidth gap size (Wgap) where the limit applies.

 The requirement shall apply during the transmitter ON period.